mwkorver/lambda-gdal_translate/README.md

 ## Setting up your blank Amazon Lambda function

+You can create your new Lambda function from the commandline, but because we also need to add a few environment variables it is easier to use the console to do the typing.
 Go to the console.
 Create a blank node.js 4.3 function.
 Choose an existing Role : lambda_exec_role